-ARTICards are available during Orientation.
-In order to avoid long wait times, students are encouraged to send in their photos electronically at least four weeks before orientation.
+ARTICards are available for pick up by appointment from the ARTICard office.
+In order to avoid long wait times, students are encouraged to send in their photos electronically at least one week before their appointment.
 Visit saic.edu/articard for more details.

 Deposits to your ARTICard can be made by cash or check at the ARTICard Office, via mail by check or money order (ARTICard Office, 37 South Wabash Avenue, Chicago, IL 60603), or online with a credit card or electronic check (see instructions for depositing online at saic.edu/articard).
 Make checks payable to SAIC.